nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 Redirect all unencrypted traffic to HTTPS
 *****************************************
-To redirect all HTTP traffic to HTTPS administrators are encouraged to issue a permanent redirect using the 301 status code, when using Apache this can be achieved by a setting such as the following in the Apache VirtualHosts config:
+To redirect all HTTP traffic to HTTPS administrators are encouraged to issue a permanent redirect using the 301 status code.
+When using Apache this can be achieved by a setting such as the following in the Apache VirtualHosts config:

 .. code-block:: none